 out of trophies: In the event M.A.M.A. runs out of trophies at the Awards, they will be mailed to the studio at no cost.

-teachers: You may want to use the parent-to-teacher
+Teachers: You may want to use the parent-to-teacher information form for

-information form for your own student registration and set your own deadline for their entries to reach
+your own student registration and set your own deadline for their entries

 Click Here for the Studio Entry